 Aquilegia vulgaris knows as columbine (also commonly called European crowfoot and granny's bonnet) is native to Europe.
 It has escaped gardens and naturalized in parts of eastern North America.
 It is a bushy, clump-forming perennial that typically grows in a mound of thin, branching, leafy stems to 1.5-3' tall.
 It is noted for its spring bloom (April-May in St. Louis) of blue to violet flowers with spreading sepals and short-hooked spurs.
 Biternate, medium green, basal leaves are glabrous above and glaucous beneath.
 Upper leaves are divided into lobed leaflets that are usually three-lobed at the tips.
 Many different cultivars are available in commerce, featuring flowers that are single or double and short-spurred or spurless, in a variety of colors ranging from blue to violet to white to pink to red.

-Genus name comes from the Latin word for eagle (aquila) in reference to the talon like spurs on most flowers.
+Genus name comes from the Latin word aquila meaning eagle for the shape of the petals.